tiltowait/botch/README.md

 Botch is being designed from the ground up to be modular and extensible, meaning it can eventually expand to other World of Darkness—and Chronicles of Darkness!—game lines, depending on community interest.

-As a work-in-progress, Botch isn't ready yet, nor is it available for public use.
-Once certain features are ironed out, it will enter private beta testing before a minimum viable product (MVP) is ready for general use.
+## Currunt status

+Botch is currently in private beta available to supporters.
+After a short testing period, it will open to all users on The Second City (link above).
+For general release, [check the milestone](https://github.com/tiltowait/botch/milestone/2) to see current progress.

-Need a bot now?
-Check out [[Tzimisce]](https://tzimisce.app) for a basic X20 Wod/CofD dice bot without character tracking features.
+**Need a bot now?** Check out [[Tzimisce]](https://tzimisce.app) for a basic X20 Wod/CofD dice bot without character tracking features.
 Or add [Inconnu](https://inconnu.app) for a fully-featured V5 dice bot and character manager.

 ## Background